 - Thin slices of green and red peppers

-Let each child choose either an unfrosted vanilla or chocolate cupcake.
+Let each child choose either an unfrosted vanilla or an unfrosted chocolate cupcake.
 Next, set them loose to top and decorate them as they wish.
-However, I strongly recommend telling the children their cupcakes will be judged on appearance so they aren’t tempted to make a messy pile of sweets that they don’t eat when they’re done!
+Tell the children their cupcakes will be judged on appearance so they aren’t tempted to make a messy pile of sweets that they don’t eat when they’re done!
+Toppings can be:

 - Frosting in a variety of flavors